netboz/bbs/README.md

 - Agents are Bubbles

-- The root bubble is called the mother bubble.

 ## Application start

 ###1 System ontologies registration

-The goal of the application starting process is to have the mother bubble running.
+The goal of the application starting process is to have the root bubble running.

-The mother bubble will spawn some agents/bubbles, who may themselves spawn some other agents/bubbles leading to a bubble tree architecture.
+The root bubble will spawn some agents/bubbles, who may themselves spawn some other agents/bubbles leading to a bubble tree architecture.

-For the mother bubble to be able to spawn childs, and also for the bubbles to be a pleasant place to live for agents a set of system services needs to be provided ( messaging, ontology manipulation, etc).
+For the root bubble to be able to spawn childs, and also for the bubbles to be a pleasant place to live for agents a set of system services needs to be provided ( messaging, ontology manipulation, etc).

 These services are the ```System Ontologies``` and are written partly in Prolog, partly in Erlang for the side effects.